ugneokmanaite/Docker_Intro/README.md

 - This image is designed to sit at the top of the machine (container)--> you can run as many containers as you like
 - Docker builds your environment and it can be run anywhere
 - Then this image is pushed into DockerHub and now any machine can run your image!
+- Lightweight in comparison to VMs --> it shares the memory of OS then creating an entire virtual env

+## What is a container?

 syntax for this is
 `docker run username/repo_name`